negar-karimnejad/negar-karimnejad/README.md

+<img src="/git-cover2.jpg"/>

-# Hi there and welcome 👋
+<h1 align="center">Hi there and welcome 👋</h1>

 I'm Negar.
 I'm learning NextJs ,by the way if it let us 😅

-<img src="/git-cover2.jpg"/>